 There are many more methodologies out there, but these are the most popular ones.
 Choosing the suitable methodology that works with the team requires a long and thoughtful process, but will bring you the best outcome possible.

 The next step needs to be done throughout the web development process to make sure you achieve the desired outcome.
 Monitoring the actual and planned cost, schedule and scope is a big part of the process.
-One of the goals of monitoring is making sure your team performs well.
+One of the goals of monitoring is to make sure your team performs well.
 You will need to control and monitor communications as well as engage with clients and stakeholders.

 If you have a clear plan, it is likely that something unexpected will swerve you out of the premeditated track and will require additional time and material to fill in the gap.
 Maybe a power outage or a technical problem delays the project, how do you face it as a project manager?